What kinds of business or industry does the MPCA oversee?

 A field citation is similar to a ticket.
 Field citations are issued by the MPCA or a Department of Natural Resources Conservation Officer for violations of statutes or rules governing solid waste, spills, tanks, and septic systems, and they impose penalties in amounts specified in statute.
 Field citations require that violations are corrected, or that reimbursement is provided to the government agency that performs the corrective actions.

-A Letter of Warning (LOW) is a notice sent to the Regulated Party to document violations discovered during an inspection, complaint follow-up or review of submittals.
+A letter of warning (LOW) is a notice sent to the regulated party to document violations discovered during an inspection, complaint follow-up or review of submittals.
 The LOW includes the citation of the statute, rule, permit condition or document violated.
-The LOW may also require the Regulated Party to complete specific corrective actions to return the facility to compliance.
-When corrective action is required, the LOW usually gives the Regulated Party from 7 to 30 days to complete it.
+The LOW may also require the regulated party to complete specific corrective actions to return the facility to compliance.
+When corrective action is required, the LOW usually gives the regulated party 7 to 30 days to complete it.

-A Notice of Violation (NOV) is a notice issued to a Regulated Party to document violations or other noncompliance situations that are more serious or more numerous than those that can be addressed in an LOW, or for cases that require corrective actions which take more than 30 days to complete and thus could not be resolved through an APO.
+A notice of violation (NOV) is issued to a regulated party to document violations or other noncompliance situations that are more serious or more numerous than those that can be addressed in an LOW, or for cases that require corrective actions which take more than 30 days to complete and thus could not be resolved through an APO.

 Minnesota Statutes section 115.071, subdivision 7, authorizes the MPCA to issue a red tag for failure to have a regulated underground tank system protected from corrosion, failure to have spill and overfill protection, failure to have a leak detection method in place, or failure to correct violations asserted in a field citation.
 Once a red tag has been issued, the delivery of petroleum products to the tagged tank is prohibited.

-A Request for Information (RFI) is a formal letter asking the Regulated Party to provide evidence of compliance, an explanation of noncompliance, or other information concerning the status of a source.
+A request for information (RFI) is a formal letter asking a regulated party to provide evidence of compliance, an explanation of noncompliance, or other information concerning the status of a source.
 Unlike most other enforcement documents, a Request for Information does not describe violations, nor does it require corrective action.
 Rather, it seeks information (by a specified date) so that staff may better evaluate the compliance status of the source.

-Administrative penalty orders (APOs) are issued to resolve compliance problems involving state and/or federal environmental laws.
-An APO contains a schedule of actions the regulated party must follow to return to compliance.
-APOs require the actions to be completed within 30 days.
+An administrative penalty order (APO) is issued to resolve compliance problems involving state and/or federal environmental laws.
+An APO contains a schedule of actions the regulated party must follow to return to compliance, and requires that the actions are completed within 30 days.
 The maximum penalty that can be assessed in an APO is $20,000.

 There are three types of APOs: forgivable, non-forgivable or a combination of forgivable and non-forgivable:

-Supplemental Environmental Projects (SEPs) can be part of a STIP, and are intended to provide extra environmental and public health benefits.
+Supplemental environmental projects (SEP) can be part of a STIP, and are intended to provide extra environmental and public health benefits.
 SEPs are environmentally beneficial projects which a regulated party agrees to undertake in the settlement of an enforcement action, but which they are not otherwise legally required to perform.
 These projects can mitigate penalty amounts, but often dollar-for-dollar credit is not given for what is spent.

 Consent decrees are the highest level of enforcement action that the agency uses.
 They are overseen by a court and typically used for cases that have very high penalties, or when court oversight would be necessary or beneficial.
 This type of action is not commonly used.